Skip to Main Content

 • Placing the covered individual’s life (or with respect to a pregnant woman, the

-• health of the woman or her unborn child) in serious jeopardy, or
+• health of the woman or her unborn child) in serious jeopardy or

 • Causing other serious medical consequences, or